jonbarril/vgl/docs/VglUseCases.md

   - Expand globs only returns files within repo and excludes nested-repo files.
 - Use `-Dvgl.test.base` to limit upward searches in tests.
 - Use `VglTestHarness.runCommandWithInput` for simulating interactive input in tests.

-**Edge cases & cautions:**
-- **User home `.vgl`:** Avoid loading or writing `.vgl` in the real `user.home` during tests; tests must set `-Duser.home` or code must guard against writing into user home.
-- **Unborn repos:** Handle repos with no commits gracefully (COMMITS shows `(no commits yet)`).
-- **Fail-fast diagnostics:** For long-running filesystem operations, prefer bounding the traversal rather than adding timeouts.

-**Change log / future work:**
-- Consider adding a `--create-only` mode to `vgl create` so prompt flow can call a single canonical code path that creates `.vgl` without modifying Git.
-- Audit any remaining uses of unbounded `Files.walk` and replace with JGit-backed listings.

----
-Generated by the development session to record expected behavior and use cases for `vgl` CLI discovery, `status`, and prompt/create flows.

 **Refactor Policy — Living Use Cases Document**
 - **Review on refactor:** Every time code is refactored (behavioral, architectural, or API changes), the author must review `docs/VglUseCases.md` and update it as necessary.